George Hairston

 George Hairston (September 20, 1750 – March 5, 1827) was a Scotch-Irish American Virginia planter, patriot and politician in Virginia who served one term in the Virginia House of Delegates representing Henry County after serving as a Colonel in the American Revolutionary War and later served as a Brigadier General in the War of 1812.
-The first of three men of the same name to serve in the Virginia General Assembly, unlike the two other men (his descendants), he did not serve in the Virginia Senate, although this Hairston may be better known for building Beaver Creek Plantation, which remained his home and which he farmed using enslaved labor, or for helping to found Martinsburg.
+The first of three men of the same name to serve in the Virginia General Assembly, unlike the two other men (his descendants), he did not serve in the Virginia Senate, although this Hairston may be better known for building Beaver Creek Plantation, which remained his home and which he farmed using enslaved labor, or for helping to found Martinsville.

 Early life and education

 Born on September 20, 1750 to the former Ruth Stovall (1731-1808), and her planter husband Robert Hairston (before 1724-1791) at their Marrowbone plantation in Bedford County, Virginia, (which latter became part of Henry County, Virginia).
 His paternal grandfather Peter Hairston had immigrated from Scotland to Pennsylvania and had established several different farms, but moved to Goochland County, Virginia in 1739 with his three surviving sons, Andrew, Samuel, and this man's father Robert Hairston.
 Through his mother, George could claim descent from early Virginia colonist and Captain Christopher Newport (4th great grandson) and Illiam Dhone and Fletcher Christian were distant cousins.
 He received an education appropriate to his class.